-When Walt Disney World reopened its theme parks to the public in July 2020, they also implemented a brand new Disney Park Pass reservation system to help the resort manage attendance at the theme parks each day.
-In case you aren’t familiar, this new system requires those who wish to visit a Walt Disney World theme park to have both a valid ticket and a reservation for the park they wish to visit on that day.
+When Walt Disney World reopened its theme parks to the public in July 2020, they also implemented a brand new Disney Park Pass reservation system to help the resort manage daily attendance at the theme parks.
+In case you aren’t familiar, this new system requires those who wish to visit a Walt Disney World theme park to have a valid ticket and a reservation for the park they want to visit on that day.

 Theme Park Reservations For 2023

-The Disney Park Pass system had a recent update and is now allowing Guests to book a Park Pass all the way through January 2023 (previously it allowed Guests to book through January 2022) and it looks like this new system is going to stick around for a while.
+The Disney Park Pass system had a recent update and is now allowing Guests to book a Park Pass through January 2023 (previously, it allowed Guests to book through January 2022), and it looks like this new system is going to stick around for a while.

-This doesn’t come as too much of a surprise as in 2020, Chairman of Parks, Experiences and Products Josh D’Amaro indicated that the Disney Park Pass reservation system is a “new normal” that isn’t going away anytime soon, if ever.
+It doesn’t come as a surprise as in 2020, Chairman of Parks, Experiences, and Products Josh D’Amaro indicated that the Disney Park Pass reservation system is a “new normal” that isn’t going away anytime soon, if ever.
 It is also important to keep in mind that anything is subject to change at any given time.

-Additionally, it’s been confirmed that the same Disney Park Pass system will be used at Disneyland Resort when it eventually reopens in California.
+Additionally, it has been confirmed that the same Disney Park Pass system will be used at Disneyland Resort when it reopens in California.

 Guests React to Disney World Park Pass System

 After Disney World extended the Disney Park Pass system into 2023, it didn’t take long for fans to speak out regarding the news.
-Some Guests enjoy the new reservation system that is in place while others miss being spontaneous and visiting the theme parks on a whim.
+Some Guests enjoy the new reservation system in place, while others miss being spontaneous and visiting the theme parks on a whim.

 Honestly with the uncertainty of how much longer covid will affect things, and the pre-covid crowds that were getting worse and worse this is a relief.